polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

   --rpc-port 9988
 ```

-In this example, the first `--port` setting specifies the port for the collator node and the second `--port` specifies the port for the embedded relay chain node.
+In this example, the first `--port` setting specifies the port for the collator node and the second `--port` specifies the embedded relay chain node port.
 The first `--rpc-port` setting specifies the port you can use to connect to collator.
 The second `--rpc-port` specifies the port for connecting to the embedded relay chain.

 ## Register as a Parathread

-Before you can lease a slot on a public relay chain to become a parachain, you must register as a parathread on Rococo.
+Before leasing a slot on a public relay chain to become a parachain, you must register as a parathread on Rococo.

 To register as a parathread, follow these steps: